-Presenting in a virtual environment requires additional skills compared to in-person methodology.
+Delivering presentations virtually requires additional skills compared to in-person methodology.
 In addition to the challenges of engaging an audience and finding the balance between using visual aids and delivering quality content, virtual platforms (both in the technology and the format) contribute to presenters sometimes lacking belief and confidence.

 Regardless of the content, audiences in all virtual training and presentations are the same.
-They want to be free from concern and to feel they’re in safe hands, whether in a meeting room, or a zoom call.
+They want to be free from concern and to feel they’re in safe hands, whether in a meeting room, or a Zoom Meetings call.
 They want to know the presenter is with them, taking them through the content at the right pace, provoking thought and interest.

 Get to grips with a host of new abilities to hold your audience’s attention?
 Learn the art of delivering presentations virtually with experts.

-Here are 4 informative tips to help your team become dynamic virtual presenters:
+4 informative tips to help your team become dynamic virtual presenters: